Last updated Mar. 13, 2023 by Charles Zemub

 Which job is best to become rich?

 In a friendly tone: It’s not easy to get rich.
-Sure, a few lucky people get incredibly wealthy and famous early in their lives, but they’re the exception rather than the rule.
+A few lucky people get incredibly wealthy and famous early in their lives, but they’re the exception rather than the rule.

 I decided to research which jobs offer the best chances of getting rich.
 I looked at the top ten wealthiest people in each field, then averaged their net worths to determine a number for each job.
 Here are my results: